PedalPlayground/pedalplayground/README.md

 ## Running Locally

-0. Install node v10, bower, and gulp
+0. Install node v10

-1. Install dependencies via `npm install`
+1. Install dependencies
+   * `npm install`

-2. Install client-side libraries via `bower install`
+2. Install client-side libraries
+   * `npm run bower install`

-3. Compile assets and watch for changes via `gulp`
+3. Compile assets and watch for changes
+   * `npm run gulp`

+4. Start the local server
+   * `npm run serve`
-4. Start the local server via `npm run serve`.
-This will open a browser tab for you at localhost:8080.
+   * This will open a browser tab for you at localhost:8080.

 ### MacOS Notes